Gbengacode/vetclinic-database/README.md

 # Project Name
+Vet clinic database
+# Project Description

-> In this project you will use a relational database to create the initial data structure for a vet clinic.
-You will create a table to store animals' information, insert some data into it, and query it.
+> In this project I will use a relational database to create the initial data structure for a vet clinic.
+I will create a table to store animals' information, insert some data into it, and query it.

 ## Screenshots: